mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 <a class="btn btn-warning" asp-controller="Admin" asp-action="Edit" asp-route-productId="@Model?.ProductId">Edit</a>
 <a class="btn btn-secondary" asp-controller="Admin" asp-action="Products">Back</a>
 ```
-- Restart ASP.NET Core, request http://localhost:5000/Admin/Products and click `Details` link for some product
+- Restart ASP.NET Core, request http://localhost:5000/Admin/Products and click `Details` link for some product.

 ![](Images/4.8.png)

-- To implement the abilities to edit and to create of a single `Product` object, add the `Edit` and `Create` action methods accordingly in the `AdminController` class
+- To implement the abilities to edit and to create of a single `Product` object, add the `Edit` and `Create` action methods accordingly in the `AdminController` class.
 ```
 [Route("Admin")]
 public class AdminController : Controller